volcano-sh/website/content/en/docs/queue.md

 apiVersion: scheduling.volcano.sh/v1beta1
 kind: Queue
 metadata:
-  creationTimestamp: "2020-08-10T11:54:36Z"
+  creationTimestamp: "2024-12-30T09:31:12Z"
   generation: 1
-  name: default
+  name: test
-  resourceVersion: "559"
+  resourceVersion: "987630"
-  selfLink: /apis/scheduling.volcano.sh/v1beta1/queues/default
-  uid: 14082e4c-bef6-4248-a414-1e06d8352bf0
+  uid: 88babd01-c83f-4010-9701-c2471c1dd040
 spec:
+  capability:
+    cpu: "8"
+    memory: 16Gi
+  # deserved field is only used by capacity plugin
+  deserved:
+    cpu: "4"
+    memory: 8Gi
+  guarantee:
+    resource:
+      cpu: "2"
+      memory: 4Gi
+  priority: 100
   reclaimable: true
+  # weight field is only used by proportion plugin
   weight: 1
-  capability:
-    cpu: "4"
-    memory: "4096Mi"
 status:
+  allocated:
+    cpu: "0"
+    memory: "0"
   state: Open
 ```

 ## Key Fields
 ### weight
+* guarantee, *optional*

+guarantee indicates the resources reserved for all PodGroups in this queue.
+Other queues cannot use these reserved resources.

+> **Note**: If guarantee value needs to be configured, it must be less than or equal to the deserved value

+* deserved, *optional*

+deserved indicates the expected resource amount for all PodGroups in this queue.
+If the allocated resources of this queue exceed the configured deserved value, the allocated resources can be reclaimed by other queues.

+> **Note**:
+>
+> 1. This field can only be configured when the capacity plugin is enabled, and must be less than or equal to the capability value.
+The proportion plugin uses weight to automatically calculate the queue's deserved value.
+For more information on using the capacity plugin, see: [capacity plugin user guide](https://github.com/volcano-sh/volcano/blob/5b817b1cdf3a5638ba38e934b44af051c9fb419e/docs/user-guide/how_to_use_capacity_plugin.md)
+> 2. If the allocated resources of a queue exceed its configured deserved value, the queue cannot reclaim resources from other queues

 `weight` indicates the **relative** weight of a queue in cluster resource division.
-The resource allocated to the queue equals **(weight/total-weight) x total-resource**. `total-weight` is the total weight of all queues. `total-resource` is the total number of cluster resources. `weight` is a soft constraint.
+The deserved resource amount is calculated as **(weight/total-weight) * total-resource**. `total-weight` is the total weight of all queues. `total-resource` is the total number of cluster resources. `weight` is a soft constraint.

-### capability
+> **Note**:
+>
+> 1. This field can only be configured when the proportion plugin is enabled.
+If weight is not set, it defaults to 1.
+The capacity plugin does not need this field.
+>
+> 2. This field is a soft constraint.
+The Deserved value is calculated based on weight.
+When other queues' resource usage is below their Deserved values, this queue can exceed its Deserved value by borrowing resources from other queues.
+However, when cluster resources become scarce and other queues need their borrowed resources for tasks, this queue must return the borrowed resources until its usage matches its Deserved value.
+This design ensures maximum utilization of cluster resources.

+* capability, *optional*
 `capability` indicates the upper limit of resources the queue can use.
-It is a hard constraint.
-### reclaimable
+It is a hard constraint.If this field is not set, the queue's capability will be set to realCapability (total cluster resources minus the total guarantee values of other queues).

+* reclaimable, *optional*
 `reclaimable` specifies whether to allow other queues to reclaim extra resources occupied by a queue when the queue uses more resources than allocated.
 The default value is `true`.

+* priority, *optional*

+priority indicates the priority of this queue.
+During resource allocation and resource preemption/reclamation, higher priority queues will have precedence in allocation/preemption/reclamation.

+* parent, *optional*

+This field is used to configure [hierarchical queues](hierarchical_queue.md). parent specifies the parent queue.
+If parent is not specified, the queue will be set as a child queue of the root queue by default.

 ## Status
 ### Open
 `Open` indicates that the queue is available and can accept new PodGroups.